Skip to main content

 I have to painfully admit that it really dampened my spirits to actually try to present things I work on.

-in reply to Stormgren
+in reply to JoAnne (Stormgren)

 @Stormgren hollllyyy shit, and can you imagine anyone going through the years of transition care and it’s hurdles plus like, rampant hate and violence and anti trans legislation, just to get accepted to somebody’s stupid tech conference that doesn’t even pay?
 It’s like them accusing trans people of doing it to go into another bathroom or play amateur sports.
 I’m SCREAMING.